-The Head Office of the LATC will be The Grange, Nutholt Lane, Ely, Cambridgeshire, CB7 4EE, or such other alternative premises as may be agreed between the Council and the LATC.
+The Head Office of the LATC will be The Grange, Nutholt Lane, Ely, Cambridgeshire, CB7 4EE.

 3.1.1 Waste & Recycling Service

 The service currently occupies The Grange, Ely and the Depot at Portley Hill, Littleport and will continue to do so.
 A reasonable annual rent will be charged to the LATC.